boulama/boulama/README.md

 my name is Boulama, Aerospace Engineering student.
 i own a software business in Niger, and an nlp as a service platform ([tinq.ai](https://tinq.ai)).
 I love to code and express my creativity and solve problems using code.
+languages i use on a daily basis: `Python, JavaScript, PHP, Go, Ruby.`

 I have a couple of gists here: [my gists](https://gist.github.com/boulama).

 <!--